richmahn/en_tn/1sa/21/intro.md

 #### Structure and formatting ####

-Some translations prefer to set apart quotes, songs, or poems.
-The ULB sets [1 Samuel 21:11](./10.md) apart through the use of indentation because it is a song.
+Many translations set apart extended quotations, prayers, or songs by indenting them.
+The ULB indents words in 21:11 because they are a song that people sang in praise of David.

 #### Special concepts in this chapter ####